MihanPROJECTS/lemon-terminal/README.md

 ---

->[!WARNING]
->### This is a beta version for testing!

-The program is under active development, so your Linux system may display an "Unknown file type" warning.
-This is normal for beta testing.

 **To launch the terminal:**
 1. Right-click the file -> *Properties* -> *Permissions*.
 2. Check the box *"Allow executing file as program"*.